Kriangsak Chamanan: Education

-After his time at the Korean War, he also got a scholarship to attend United States Army Command and General Staff College at Fort Leavenworth, Kansas, a graduate school for United States Army and sister service officers, interagency representatives, and international military officers.
-At Leavenworth, he has met many international acquaintances and propels his contacts internationally.
+After his time in the Korean War, he also got a scholarship to attend the United States Army Command and General Staff College at Fort Leavenworth, Kansas, a graduate school for United States Army and sister service officers, interagency representatives, and international military officers.

 Military career

-Kriangsak fought in the Korean War as a commander of the Thai Army in the 21st Infantry Regiment, which earned the nickname "Little Tiger" for their valour.
-Kriangsak Chomanan showed exemplary skills as a Major, playing a pivotal role in defending Pork Chop Hill.
-Where on 15 March 1953, by direction of the US president and under the provision of the 1942 Act of the US Congress, then a commander in Korean War, Lieutenant Kriangsak Chomanan was only a few of non-U.S. military personnels to be awarded with the distinguished Legion of Merit (Degree of Officer) for exceptionally meritorious conduct in the performance of outstanding services.
+Kriangsak fought in the Korean War as a commander of the Thai Army in the 21st Infantry Regiment, which earned the nickname "Little Tigers" for their valour.
+He showed exemplary skills as a major, playing a pivotal role in defending Pork Chop Hill.
+On 15 March 1953, by direction of the US president and under the provision of the 1942 Act of the US Congress, then-lieutenant Kriangsak became one among few non-U.S. military personnel to be awarded the Legion of Merit (Officer degree) for exceptionally meritorious conduct in the performance of outstanding services.

-He became a full general in 1973, and Army chief of staff a year later.
-Also in 1974, he secretly brokered a prisoner exchange with the Burmese government, in which the opium warlord Khun Sa was ransomed for the freedom of two Soviet doctors whom Khun Sa's followers had kidnapped.
+He became a full general in 1973, and army chief of staff a year later.
+In 1974, he also secretly brokered a prisoner exchange with the Burmese government, in which the opium warlord Khun Sa was ransomed for the freedom of two Soviet doctors whom Khun Sa's followers had kidnapped.

-In 1977, NARC staged a successful coup d'état against Prime Minister Thanin Kraivichien.
-Kravichien himself had seized power the year before, suspending the constitutional monarchy.
-Then General Chomanan was part of the ruling military group, the National Administrative Reform Council (NARC), that had taken control of the government.
+In 1977, Kriangsak was part of the National Administrative Reform Council (NARC), which staged a successful coup d'état against Prime Minister Thanin Kraivichien.
+Thanin himself had come into power the year before, after another coup by Sangad Chaloryu suspended the constitutional monarchy.
 The NARC was composed entirely of what contemporaneous press reports characterised as moderate military leaders, not from the extreme right wing.
-The NARC was distinguished from previous military ruling groups "as an effort to institutionalize power relationships within the military in contrast to the personal factions and cliques which entered the political arena in the past."
-General Chomanan was then partially against his will, cited by his wife Khunying Virat Chomanan, asked to become the Prime Minister.
+It was distinguished from previous military ruling groups "as an effort to institutionalize power relationships within the military in contrast to the personal factions and cliques which entered the political arena in the past."
+Kriangsak was then asked to become prime minister, partially against his will according to his wife Khunying Virat Chomanan.